DataDog/integrations-core/metabase/README.md

 ### Logs

-The Metabase integration collects and forwards Metabase activity event logs to Datadog.
+The Metabase integration collects and forwards Metabase activity event logs, view logs and query logs to Datadog.

 ### Metrics